-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Andrew Scott, Fleabag

-Stellan Skarsgård, Chernobyl
+Stellan Skarsgård, Chernobyl – winner

 Henry Winkler, Barry